moosemeat817/MindfulNeighborhood/README.md

 🔥🔥 If you have the **[More Cooking Slots](https://github.com/DemonBunnyBon/TLD-More-Cooking-Slots)** mod installed, there will be four cooking slots on the fireplace! 🔥🔥

+NOTE: Justy's Hovel cabin is moved, but a burned trailer is left in it's place.

 ## Requirements
 ModSettings